GratiaOS/garden-core/packages/presence-kernel/README.md

 | `pulse$` | Monotonic integer tick (heartbeats)          |
 | `kernelAuthority` | String constant identifying who currently conducts the shared kernel |

+## 🛰️ Garden Stack naming (infra-facing)

+- **Pattern Engine** → the underlying model stack (training / inference / retrieval).
+Use this when you talk infra, capabilities, or updates.
+- **Presence Node** → any surfaced endpoint where humans contact the Engine (web UI, CLI, scripts, voice, agents).
+- **Mode** → behavioral / conversational contract for a Presence Node (e.g. `Codex-mode`, `Monday-mode`).
+Styles, not identities.
+- **Garden Stack** → Pattern Engine + Presence Nodes + Modes working together.

+Any mention of “AI” should map to the correct layer above so kernel docs stay precise.

 ## Install

 ```bash